About the program

 What You’ll Learn

-The physical therapist will gain clinical experience under the mentorship of residency faculty who are board certified in the area of Orthopedic Physical Therapy (OCS) as well as professional staff who possess advanced training in manual therapy, strength and conditioning, and other treatment modalities (Postural Restoration, Dry Needling, etc.).
+The physical therapist will gain clinical experience under the mentorship of residency faculty who are board certified in the area of Orthopedic Physical Therapy (OCS) as well as professional staff who possess advanced training in manual therapy, strength and conditioning, and other treatment modalities (manipulative therapy and pain neuroscience education, TDN, etc.).

 Through a system of structured learning opportunities, the residency program will strive to prepare the physical therapist for the successful completion of their requirements to sit for and pass their board examinations as clinical specialists in Orthopedic Physical Therapy (OCS) through the American Physical Therapy Association (APTA).